 For the psychological causes of ED, a healthcare professional may refer you for therapy, which will help you address whatever issues are preventing you from enjoying yourself and your partner in the bedroom, kitchen, hallway, etc.

-Both tadalafil and sildenafil are phosphodiesterase type 5 (PDE5) inhibitors.
+Both tadalafil and sildenafil (generic Viagra) are phosphodiesterase type 5 (PDE5) inhibitors.
 They work to prolong dilation of blood vessels in your penis by blocking the breakdown of certain substances in your body.

 Depending on your needs, you may prefer a different prescription because of the length of their effects (sildenafil is best taken before activity, while tadalafil can be taken once daily or as needed).